Massry School of Business

 All students whose basis of admission is “TRANSFER” can be admitted to the Massry School of Business by declaring their major as either Accounting or Business Administration at the time of their application to the University as long as they will have met the following criteria:

 Students must have completed a total of at least 32 degree applicable credits by the end of the spring semester preceding their summer or fall admission to the University, or by the end of the fall semester preceding their spring admission to the University.
-They must also have a final cumulative GPA of 3.00 or higher and have completed elsewhere a minimum of four of the designated admission core courses with at least a 3.00 average prior to matriculation.
+They must also have a final cumulative GPA of 3.00 or higher and have completed elsewhere a minimum of three of the designated admission core courses with at least a 3.00 average prior to matriculation.

 To remain a Massry School of Business major, students must achieve a minimum overall GPA at the University at Albany of at least a 2.50 by the end of their first semester.
 They must also complete all remaining core courses with a minimum 3.00 average by the end of their second semester at this University.
 (Note: all core courses must be taken on an A–E graded basis.)
 Additionally, they must have achieved 56 degree applicable credits by the end of two semesters at the University.